Jausmy/Store-Analytics/README.md

 -	Monthly: Shows monthly total revenue and month-over-month percentage change.
 -	Quarterly: Shows quarterly total revenue and quarter-over-quarter percentage change.
 -	Annually: Shows annual total revenue and year-over-year percentage change.
-(Insert visualizations: Bar-line graphs for each time granularity showing total revenue and percentage change)

 #### Key Observations from Revenue Summary Dashboard
 -	Daily revenue fluctuates: Daily revenue shows significant fluctuations, with some days experiencing double-digit percentage changes.
 This highlights the need to monitor daily sales patterns and identify potential factors that contribute to these fluctuations.